 Our green and clear glass bottles are widely recyclable through domestic and commercial recycling systems.
 We don’t use opal glass, which is not widely recyclable and uses toxic substances in the manufacturing process.

 Our gift boxes are constructed of recycled board and covered in papers that are FSC Certified or made of recycled materials.
 This packaging can be recycled or reused.

 Our bags and envelopes are made out of recycled cotton paper hand-made in India.
 The paper is recyclable and must be separated from the linen handles, which in turn are suitable for biodegrading.

 The swing tags on our products are made from FSC Certified seeded paper that has been hand-made in Italy.
-The garment labels are made from GOTS Certified Organic Cotton and cashmere - these are a rare and beautiful example in the industry.
+The garment labels are made from GOTS Certified Organic Cotton and cashmere - these are rare and beautiful examples in the industry.

 Online orders are delivered in 100% recyclable boxes made from recycled cardboard; these boxes are reversible so they can be reversed and used as storage or otherwise.

 Our luxury gift boxes (included in gift wrapping) are made from 100% recycled cotton paper and are sturdy, so they can be kept and re-used as storage or otherwise.